UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

 left-unit-law-add-Ab :
   {l : Level} (A : Ab l) → (x : type-Ab A) →
   Id (add-Ab A (zero-Ab A) x) x
-left-unit-law-add-Ab A = left-unit-law-Group (group-Ab A)
+left-unit-law-add-Ab A = left-unit-law-mul-Group (group-Ab A)

 right-unit-law-add-Ab :
   {l : Level} (A : Ab l) → (x : type-Ab A) →
   Id (add-Ab A x (zero-Ab A)) x
-right-unit-law-add-Ab A = right-unit-law-Group (group-Ab A)
+right-unit-law-add-Ab A = right-unit-law-mul-Group (group-Ab A)

 has-negatives-Ab :
   {l : Level} (A : Ab l) → is-group' (semigroup-Ab A) (has-zero-Ab A)